 When in doubt, just keep moving forward and let yourself forget.
 If you’ve tried a handful of things and you still can’t remember, you might just have to let something go.
 Nobody is perfect and there are always bound to be mistakes made.
 Don’t beat yourself up for your mistakes, and allow yourself to learn from them.

 Remember, everyone forgets things from time to time.
 I have even fallen victim to forgetting what I was going to say when I’m onstage.
 Try not to worry about the possibility that you may forget something.
 Instead, focus on staying positive!
-Positivity is much more conductive to memorization, anyway.
+Positivity is much more conducive to memorization, anyway.

 Conclusion: How to memorize a speech in less than an hour